iSearchat/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-🙋‍♀️ Rabrain is your [AI-powered second brain](https://www.rabrain.com) that combines the convenience of read-it-later apps like Pocket with the versatility of Notion.
+🙋‍♀️ Rabrain is a [second brain app](https://www.rabrain.com) that combines the convenience of read-it-later apps like Pocket with the versatility of Notion.
 It transforms how you save and interact with digital information, going beyond traditional bookmarking to create an intelligent knowledge management system.
 Whether you're saving articles for later reading, researching topics, or organizing your digital library, Rabrain's AI capabilities ensure you can always find and utilize your saved knowledge effectively.

 In a nutshell, Rabrain is an AI-powered
 - Bookmark manager